Multispectral Indices for Wildfire Management: Introduction

+This paper addresses this gap through a review of multispectral aerial and satellite imagery for wildfire management, focusing on the use and relevance of selected multispectral indices.
+Specifically, we examine the most effective indices for extracting and segmenting key wildfire-related features, including combustible vegetation, water bodies, soil characteristics, burned areas, and artificial structures.
+In addition, we assess commonly used evaluation metrics and discuss the strengths, limitations, and practical applicability of these indices across different wildfire management scenarios.
+Drawing on current knowledge and best practices, this work aims to support researchers and practitioners---such as fire ecologists, remote sensing specialists, forest managers, and emergency planners---in enhancing wildfire prevention, monitoring, and response strategies.

-This paper is organized as follows.
-Section~\ref{sub:multispectral} introduces the concept of multispectral imaging, offering an overview of the indices reviewed in this study and discussing their relevance and potential.
-In Section~\ref{sub:metrics}, we highlight key metrics for evaluating multispectral indices.
-Section~\ref{sub:extraction} focuses on various aspects of feature extraction using multispectral indices, including the extraction of vegetation (Subsection~\ref{sub:veg}) and soil (Subsection~\ref{sub:soil}) attributes, the mapping of water features (Subsection~\ref{sub:water}) and artificial structures (Subsection~\ref{sub:artificial}), and the estimation of burnt areas post-fire (Subsection~\ref{sub:burnt}).
-In Section~\ref{sec:case-studies}, we present two practical case studies illustrating the application of the discussed multispectral.
-Building on the information and literature reviewed, Section~\ref{sub:recommendations} provides several recommendations for the use of multispectral indices and techniques across different scenarios.
-The paper concludes with Section~\ref{sub:conclusions}, which summarizes the key points addressed throughout this study.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:methodology} details the review methodology, outlining the search strategy and the selection criteria employed for the literature.
+Section~\ref{sub:multispectral} introduces multispectral imaging, providing an overview of the indices reviewed and discussing their relevance and potential.
+Section~\ref{sub:metrics} highlights key metrics for evaluating multispectral indices.
+Section~\ref{sub:extraction} focuses on feature extraction, including vegetation (Subsection~\ref{sub:veg}) and soil (Subsection~\ref{sub:soil}) attributes, mapping water features (Subsection~\ref{sub:water}) and artificial structures (Subsection~\ref{sub:artificial}), estimating post-fire burnt areas (Subsection~\ref{sub:burnt}), and analyzing the spatiotemporal and multiscale dynamics of multispectral indices (Subsection~\ref{sub:spatiotemporal-dynamics}).
+Section~\ref{sec:case-studies} presents two practical case studies illustrating the application of these indices.
+Building on the reviewed literature and case-study results, Section~\ref{sub:recommendations} offers recommendations for applying multispectral indices across different wildfire management scenarios.
+Section~\ref{sub:limitations} outlines the constraints and limitations regarding the applicability of this research, after which the paper concludes with Section~\ref{sub:conclusions}, summarizing the key findings of this study.